 Middle Group Photo: Our front office staff oversees the daily operations of our company.
-(L-R) Abe Parker, Will Parker (both sons of Dale Parker), Paula P. Claxton (daughter of Paul Parker), and Ralph Bradley, who has been with the company for fifty years, manages all shipping and transportation services.
+(L-R) Abe Parker, Will Parker (both sons of Dale Parker), Paula P. Claxton (daughter of Paul Parker), and Ralph Bradley, who has been with the company for over fifty years, manages all shipping and transportation services.

 The year-round staff of our company are joined by over one hundred seasonal employees who work from mid-August through December during the busy baking season.

 In 1964 and 1965, Claxton Fruit Cake gained global exposure with an exhibit at the New York World's Fair where people from all over the world sampled the delicacy.
 Participation in the World's Fair earned the company many new customers and opened the door for expanded sales opportunities.
 The Parker family also took advantage of other innovative ways of marketing its unique product, such as sponsoring elaborate floats in the nationally-televised Orange Bowl Jamboree Parades in Miami, Florida, and the Cherry Blossom Festival Parade in Washington, D.C.